from `bindings/python/examples/quickstart.py`

 return

-# Then, we transform into the data coordinate system
+# Then, we transform the mouse positions into the data coordinate system.

 # Supported coordinate systems: